yorukot/superfile/website/src/content/docs/getting-started/installation.md

     content: Install superfile | superfile
 ---

-## Requirements
+## Before install

 First make sure you have the following tools installed on your machine:

 - [Any Nerd-font ](https://www.nerdfonts.com/font-downloads)

 :::tip
-If you don't install `Nerd font`, superfile will still work, but the UI may be a bit ugly.
+If you don't install `Nerd font`, superfile will still work, but the UI may look a bit off.
+It's recommended to disable the Nerd font option to avoid this issue.
 :::

 ## Installation Scripts